 Altran Technologies, SA is a global innovation and engineering consulting firm founded in 1982 in France by Alexis Kniazeff and Hubert Martigny.
 Altran operates primarily in high technology and innovation consultancy, which account for nearly 75% of its turnover.
 Administrative and information consultancy accounts for 20% of its turnover with strategy and management consulting making up the rest.
 The firm is active in most engineering domains, particularly electronics and IT technology.
 In 2015, Altran generated €1.945 billion in revenues and employed over 25,000 people around the world.
 Since June 18, 2015, Altran has been led by CEO Dominique Cerutti.
 In 1982, Alexis Kniazeff and Hubert Martigny, ex-consultants of Peat Marwick (today known as KPMG), founded CGS Informatique, which would later become Altran.
 By 1985, the firm counted a staff of 50 engineers.
 The company expanded through small business units that would later generally range from 10 to 200 employees.
 Business units operated semi-independently and were given the autonomy to choose their own growth strategy and investment programs while still getting assistance from central management.
 This allowed business units to give each other support and share ideas.
 Managers’ compensation was decided based on the units’ performance.

-Highest paying job titles at Altran include Technical Lead, Engineering Project Manager, and Healthcare Consultant
+Highest paying job titles at Altran include Technical Lead, Civil Engineer, and Healthcare Consultant